Commonly asked questions in planning your trip to the Balloon Fiesta.

 The Albuquerque International Balloon Fiesta is a world-renowned attraction and destination for kids of all ages.
 For more than four decades, the first week in October brings the smell of roasting chiles and the beautiful, magical moving picture show of hot air balloons sailing silently through the crisp fall air.

 Guests from all over the world come to Albuquerque to celebrate ballooning.
-Literally hundreds of balloons will be taking flight from the Balloon Fiesta Park this year October 5 through 13, 2013.
+Literally hundreds of balloons will be taking flight from the Balloon Fiesta Park this year October 6-14, 2018.

 From its modest beginnings in 1972 with 13 balloons launching from a shopping mall parking lot, the Balloon Fiesta has grown to multiple events launching year-round at the custom-designed, 365-acre Balloon Fiesta Park.
-Our signature event remains Balloon Fiesta—which, with over 600 balloons, is the largest ballooning event on earth, the most photographed event on earth, and the largest annual international event held in the United States.
+Our signature event remains Balloon Fiesta - which, with almost 600 balloons, is the largest ballooning event on earth, the most photographed event on earth, and the largest annual international event held in the United States.

 Imagine 54 football fields, all put together.
 That's the size of Balloon Fiesta Park's 78-acre launch field!
 And at this Park's "playing field," there are no losing teams and no viewing stands.
 Guests walk the field and are part of the action.